- Your Pet's Wellbeing

 Panting excessively

-Limping or seem tired and stiff
+Limping or seeming tired and stiff

 Loss of interest in playing